 - The construction contractor shall designate a "noise disturbance coordinator" who will be responsible for responding to any local complaints about construction noise.
 The disturbance coordinator shall be responsible for determining the cause of the noise complaint (e.g., starting too early, poor muffler, etc.) and instituting reasonable measures as warranted to correct the problem.
 A telephone number for the disturbance coordinator shall be conspicuously posted at the construction site. - Action N-1e Periodically review noise complaints for emerging trends in the community noise environment.
-Update the Glenn County Code, as necessary, to address emerging trends. - Action N-1f Review new development and long-term planning projects, including the Zoning Code Update, for conformity with the County's Noise land use criteria, as identified in the Orland and Willows Airport Land Use Plans (ALUP). - Action N-1g Collaborate with Caltrans, the California Public Utilities Commission and railroad operators to improve at-grade railroad crossings and, as feasible, seek quiet crossings in and/or near communities and developed areas to reduce the necessity for train horn/whistle blasting. - Action N-1h As feasible, plan for and maintain designated truck travel routes to minimize impacts on noise sensitive land uses. - Action N-1i As part of the project review and approval process, review new developments within 100 feet of rail lines to ensure that vibration experienced by residents and sensitive uses would not exceed the Federal Transit Administration quidelines.
+Update the Glenn County Code, as necessary, to address emerging trends. - Action N-If Review new development and long-term planning projects, including the Zoning Code Update, for conformity with the County's Noise land use criteria, as identified in the Orland and Willows Airport Land Use Plans (ALUP). - Action N-1g Collaborate with Caltrans, the California Public Utilities

+Commission and railroad operators to improve at-grade railroad crossings and, as feasible, seek quiet crossings in and/or near communities and developed areas to reduce the necessity for train horn/whistle blasting. - Action N-1h As feasible, plan for and maintain designated truck travel routes to minimize impacts on noise sensitive land uses. - Action N-1i As part of the project review and approval process, review new developments within 100 feet of rail lines to ensure that vibration experienced by residents and sensitive uses would not exceed the Federal Transit Administration guidelines. - Action N-1j If pile driving is required within 50 feet of an existing structure, pre-construction crack documentation and construction vibration monitoring shall be conducted to ensure that construction vibrations do not cause damage to any adjacent structures.
+The results of the documentation and monitoring shall be submitted to the County Community Development Department prior to the start of construction activities which would occur within 50 feet of an existing structure.